• Skip to primary navigation

 A stack of six chocolate raspberry brownies next to a bottle of milk.

 These healthy chocolate brownies are a great way to use lots of raspberries.
-If you are looking for more recipes that use raspberries, why not try our Make Ahead Smoothie Packs, White Chocolate and Raspberry Muffins, Raspberry and Mint Water or Croissant French Toast.
+If you are looking for more recipes that use raspberries, why not try our Make Ahead Smoothie Packs, Raspberry and Mint Water or Croissant French Toast or our delicious Chocolate Raspberry Peanut Butter Cups.

 Jump to: